zs-lin/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This repository is prepared for the Courses of Data Science Specialization.
+This repository is prepared for the course series of the Data Science Specialization.